CatherineHadjiiska/Discover-Sofia/README.md

 * Start the development server with npm start
 * Run on http://localhost:3000

-A service worked is provided by create-react-app in production mode.
+A service worker is provided by create-react-app in production mode.
 To start production mode, please do the following after installing project dependencies:
 * Run npm run build
 * Run npm install -g serve
 * Start production mode with serve -s build